Meet the Team

-Dr. Hayes has over thirty (30) years of experience in research, teaching and consulting involving hydrology, erosion prevention, water quality sedimentology analysis.
+Dr. Hayes has over forty (40) years of experience in research, teaching and consulting involving hydrology, erosion prevention, water quality and sedimentology analysis.
 Throughout this period, his primary emphasis has been the impact of changing land use on the environment.
 He has focused on providing technical training to contractors, engineers, surveyors, landscape architects involved in urban development.
-Co-author of the text, Hydrology and Sedimentology of Small Catchments, Dr. Hayes led technical development of South Carolina’s Certified Erosion Prevention and Sediment Control Inspector (CEPSCI) program.
+Co-author of the text, Hydrology and Sedimentology of Small Catchments.
+Dr. Hayes led the technical development of South Carolina’s Certified Erosion Prevention and Sediment Control Inspector (CEPSCI) program.
 Since joining Clemson University in 1985, he has been an associate professor, professor, department chair, associate dean for environmental conservation and is now emeritus faculty of BioAg Engineering.
-In addition to the CEPSCI program, Dr. Hayes also led development and implementation for a Certified Stormwater Plan Reviewer (CSPR) for South Carolina.
+In addition to the CEPSCI program, Dr. Hayes also led the development and implementation of the Certified Stormwater Plan Reviewer (CSPR) program for South Carolina.
 Results from his research and outreach activities are used in the design, installation and inspection of almost all regulated construction sites in South Carolina.
 He has also presented numerous workshops and invited papers across the country dealing with design or inspection of erosion and sediment controls and other environmental issues.

-Jeremy Pike is an Associate Scientist in the Department of Agricultural Sciences at Clemson University.
-He has numerous years of construction and construction management related experience as well as over 15 years of research related experience at Clemson.
-His research has focused on water quality and aquatic community responses in relationship with landscape stressors, the majority of which has been related to sedimentation.
-He has instructed numerous courses including Stream Ecology, Wetland Ecology, Watershed Management and Techniques in Natural Resources.
-Additionally, he has presented at national and local meetings on topics including stream restoration, water quality and wetland management.
-Pike joined the CEPSCI team in 2014 where he instructs and helps manage the program.
-He is currently a Ph.D. candidate at Clemson University and plans to complete his program this year.
+Jeremy Pike is an Extension Associate in the Department of Agricultural Sciences at Clemson University.
+He has numerous years of construction and construction management experience as well as over 20 years of research experience at Clemson.
+His research has focused on water quality and aquatic community responses in relationship with landscape stressors, the majority of which have been related to sedimentation.
+He has instructed numerous undergraduate and graduate courses including Stream Ecology, Wetland Ecology, Watershed Management and Techniques in Natural Resources.
+Additionally, he has presented at national, state, and local meetings on topics including stream restoration, water quality and wetland management.
+Pike joined the CEPSCI team in 2014, where he instructs and serves as program manager.